mctechnology17/vim-executor/README.md

 ExecutorWinBar                call executor#WinBar()
 " source a local config in your current directory ExecutorConfig                call executor#Config()
+" execute a command in the current directory (e.g. make test...)
+ExecutorCommand               call executor#Command()
 " kill all buffers and keep the current buffer ExecutorKillAllBuffers silent! execute "%bd|e#|bd#"